Darkseid: The New 52

 In Justice League: The Darkseid War (after the retirement of the "New 52" imprint), Darkseid comes into conflict with the Anti-Monitor.
 Darkseid's daughter Grail leads the Anti-Monitor, who is revealed to be a scientist named Mobius, to Darkseid for the former to kill the latter.
 Mobius believes that with the death of Darkseid, he will be free from being the Anti-Monitor.
 After an intense battle, the Anti-Monitor fuses the Black Racer with Flash and sends it after Darkseid.
 Using the fused Flash and his own powers, he kills Darkseid.
 With Darkseid dead, the universe is unbalanced as it has lost its God of Evil.
 Lex Luthor later fuses with the Omega Sanction, becoming the new ruler of Apokolips.

 After killing the Anti-Monitor using an Anti-Life Equation-powered Steve Trevor, Grail resurrects Darkseid through the newborn child of Superwoman.
 The child has the same powers as his father Mazahs, with the ability to steal the powers of others.
 Stealing the new "God" abilities of the Justice League, Grail fuses them with the child and brings Darkseid back to life.
 However, he is under her complete control.
 Grail later attempts to redeem herself by seemingly killing Darkseid with the Anti-Life Equation.
 However, it is later revealed that she reincarnated him back as a baby with the intention of teaching him differently.

-In DC Rebirth, Darkseid kills Zeus and absorbs his power to return to his original form.
+Sometime afterwards, Darkseid matures into a toddler and demands to feast on the Old Gods to return to his original self.
+After killing A.R.G.U.S. agents that were hunting them down, Darkseid and Grail began hunting down and taking the life force of Zeus' demigod children, killing several including Perseus and Hercules, and growing into the size of a child.
+After recruiting Jason and luring Wonder Woman to him, Darkseid ages once again into a young man.
+He fights Wonder Woman himself and as he starts to drain her life force, he is betrayed by Jason.
+When Zeus appears and transforms into his true form, Darkseid fights Zeus.
+When they take a Boom Tube to Manila, Philippines, Zeus grabs onto Darkseid and unleashes bolts of lightning on him.
+However, Darkseid reveals that he planned for this and that his true target was Zeus himself, and he begins to drain and kill him, restoring Darkseid back to his original self.